 There is a huge difference in taste between the Hershey chocolate and Belgian one.

-Make sure you use unsweetened cocoa powder and not the stuff you drink with milk and is full of sugar and other things.
+Make sure you use unsweetened cocoa powder and not the stuff you drink with milk and full of sugar and other ingredients.

 Or you can replace the vanilla flavor with rum flavor, or almond.